Risk of Knee Injury

 Every year, millions of people end up in hospitals and doctor's offices because they have injured their knees.
-Some of these injuries stem from random accidents and sports cause others.
-Plenty of other people injure their knees while working out in the gym.
+Some of these injuries stem from random accidents, and sports cause others.
+Plenty of other people hurt their knees while working out in the gym.

 You may not be able to stave off the random accidents that can lead to knee injuries, but you can take steps when working out in the gym to make sure you are not setting yourself up for some severe knee pain.

-If you want to avoid knee injuries at all costs (and who does not?) make sure you are not making any of these common gym mistakes.
+If you want to avoid knee injuries at all costs (and who does not?), make sure you are not making common gym mistakes.

 Letting the Knees Cave in

-One of the most common causes of knee injuries is letting your knees cave inward when you do exercises like squats.
-Also known as knee valgus, this phenomenon occurs because your hips are internally rotating when they need to be externally rotating.
+One of the most common causes of knee injuriesis letting your knees cave inward when doing squats exercises.
+Also known as knee valgus, this phenomenon occurs because your hips rotate internally when they need to be externally turning.

-When you are squatting, focus on making sure your knees stay in line with your toes.
+When squatting, focus on making sure your knees stay in line with your toes.
 If they move inward, you could be setting yourself up for a severe knee injury like an anterior cruciate ligament (ACL) tear.
 You also will not see excellent results from your squats.

 Putting Too Much Weight on Your Toes

 Plenty of people also make the mistake of leaning too far forward when they squat.
-By doing this, they end up putting too much weight on their toes.
+By doing this, they put too much weight on their toes.
 This, in turn, puts extra pressure on the knees and can cause ACL tears and conditions like patellofemoral syndrome (pain in the front of the knee).

 It is important to focus on distributing weight evenly through the front and back of the feet.
-Try squatting barefoot or in socks so that you can feel where your weight is going in your feet.
+Try squatting barefoot or in socks to feel where your weight is going in your feet.

 Wearing Improper Footwear